A strengthened Schengen information system

 Member States:

-Independent supervisory authorities monitor the legality of national processing of personal data in the SIS; the European Data Protection Supervisor set up under Regulation (EU) 2018/1725 performs the same role for eu-LISA.
+Independent supervisory authorities monitor the legality of the national processing of personal data in the SIS; the European Data Protection Supervisor set up under Regulation (EU) 2018/1725 performs the same role for eu-LISA.
 The two cooperate to ensure coordinated supervision of the SIS.

 The following authorities have access to data in the SIS.